Best Compass for Hiking: 2023 Update

 • Magnifying lens for precision map work

-Our top award for best hiking compass goes to the Silva Ranger 2.0, pulling in good scores across the board.
+Our top award for the best hiking compass goes to the Silva Ranger 2.0, earning high scores across the board.

 Silva is known to produce some of the best mirror compasses on the market, and they don’t disappoint with the Ranger 2.0.
 Just flip up the mirror and align the sighting hole to accurately determine your bearing over long distances.
 This model comes with scales printed onto its lanyard to help accurately measure distances on your map.

-Additional features include rubber grips to keep it slipping from your grasp, luminous markings on the base plate and bezel that’ll help you navigate up to 4 hours after the sun sets and declination adjustment.
+Additionally, this compass features rubber grips to keep it slipping from your grasp, luminous markings on the base plate and a bezel that’ll help you navigate up to 4 hours after the sun sets and declination adjustment.

 The one downside to the Ranger 2.0 is the occasional reports of bubble formation within the liquid capsule.
 However, unless it becomes severe this shouldn’t impact it’s accuracy greatly.